mhykol2k/advanced-databases-group/README.md

 Relational databases are a kind of management system in which tables are used to store all forms of data.
 It is the standard way for software developers to store complex data and once the data is stored inside the table it can be retrieved at any time.
 The cost involved in a traditional releational database can be significant.
 Because often multiple types of software need to be purchased, and a professional technician is usually required to maintain the system lifecycle.

-Addtionally, relational databases have poor performance, although its speed is still considerably high in comparison to other methods due to the ease and simplicity.
+Addtionally, relational databases have poor performance compared with NoSQL models, although its speed is still considerably high in comparison to other methods.

-Finally, compared to other data models, relational models are simple and avoid complex structuring.
+Compared to other data models, relational models are simple and avoid complex structuring.
 Due to this, relational databases do not require complex queries for execution.
+Finally, With a project like this with heavliy structured tables which will more than likely not be changed much for a company of this size, the relational model is more than adequate.
 </p>

 <br>